 Documents and other submissions that are provided by applicants become the property of Ryerson and will not be returned.
 Material submitted by students who are admitted and then enrol in a Ryerson program will either be retained for a minimum period of one year or will form part of their permanent student record.
 Material submitted by students who are not admitted will be retained for a minimum period of one year following the application and then such material will be destroyed.

 Ryerson policies as well as FIPPA permit communication pertaining to an applicant's record/application only with the individual student, unless Ryerson has received written permission from the student to discuss their application with an identified third party (not previously identified under “When Information Will be Disclosed”, above).

-Please note that in the course of applying to Ryerson through the Ontario Universities' Application Centre (OUAC) New window icon students will receive additional information about how their personal information will be collected, used, disclosed and otherwise treated.
+Please note that in the course of applying to Ryerson through the Ontario Universities' Application Centre (OUAC), external link New window icon students will receive additional information about how their personal information will be collected, used, disclosed and otherwise treated.

-- Further information on the use of this information can be obtained from the Postsecondary Student Information System (PSIS)
+- Further information on the use of this information can be obtained from the Postsecondary Student Information System (PSIS), external link

 - Ryerson has a policy on protection of personal information and an access to personal information procedure and a privacy complaint process.
 Refer to www.ryerson.ca/privacy for complete details.

 - If you have questions about the collection, use and disclosure of student information by Ryerson, please contact: